naofumi/react_router_rails_spa/documents/introduction.md

 ## TL;DR;

+Integrating React onto a Ruby on Rails application is unnecessarily challenging.
+Why do we have to install jsbundling-rails, install multiple packages, configure propshaft, create an ERB endpoint, etc.?
+Why can't we just run `rails new`, install a single gem and instantly have a state-of-the-art React setup?

-This article describes the [react_router_rails_spa gem](https://github.com/naofumi/react_router_rails_spa), which allows you to integrate a React Router SPA framework application into you existing Ruby on Rails project.
+This article introduces the [react_router_rails_spa gem](https://github.com/naofumi/react_router_rails_spa),
+which allows you to integrate a React Router SPA framework application into your existing Ruby on Rails project.
+It aims
+to be an ["omakase"](https://dhh.dk/2012/rails-is-omakase.html) Rails setup that rivals Next.js for getting up to speed fast.

 To jump to the installation steps, go to the "Steps to Integrate React Router into your Rails Application" section.
+Installation is quite simple.

 ## Who is this for?